MarcosLaffitte/GranMapache/README.md

 > done: implemented C++ unordered maps for fast (constant look-ups).

-> done:: implementing and testing iterative version of the algorithm(s) against current recursive versions.
+> done: implementing and testing iterative version of the algorithm(s) against current recursive versions.

-- working: transition into unordered sets and unordered maps for constat look ups and scalability
+> done: transition into unordered sets and unordered maps for scalability with constat look ups

 - working: making isomorphism routines for unidrected and directed labeled graphs.